shivaalroy/macsetup/README.md

 - [ ] set up caprine
 - [ ] set up iterm
 - [ ] configure notifications
+- [ ] set up flux
+- [ ] set up screen saver
 - [ ] show battery percentage
+- [ ] set up sublime

+## Set up zsh and oh-my-zsh
+Google how to do this.
+But it should look roughly like this:
+- (brew) install zsh and zsh-completions
+- curl the oh-my-zsh repo

 ## Touch Bar